 The Spanish language is one of the most widely spoken languages in the world.
-In fact, the language is as widespread as English and there are Spanish speaking countries in Europe, Africa, and the Americas.
+In fact, there are 440 million native Spanish speakers in countries in Europe, Africa, and the Americas.

-It might be worthwhile teaching your child Spanish from a young age.
 But when is the best time to start teaching them Spanish?
 What do the experts say?
-Should I start digging out my grammar books from school?
+Should you start digging out your grammar books from school?

 A lot of parents ask about how difficult life is with a child learning two languages.
 Is it too much for them?
 Will it affect their level in English?
 Will they be able to distinguish between the vocabulary of the two languages?

-We’re going to answer all these questions here, starting with the first one that was answered by linguists: There’s no minimum age for learning Spanish.
+We’re going to answer all these questions here, starting with the first one that was answered by linguists regarding whether there is an age limit to learn Spanish.
+Put very simply, there’s no minimum age for learning Spanish.